caedes/emotee/README.md

 # Emotee

-Create Emotee from shell command.
+Create emotee from the command line.

 ## Installation